supersimplesuper/docs/website/docs/software_partners/getting_started/index.md

 Note the `id` from the response.

 ::: tip
 The more employee details you pass, the less the employee has to enter themselves.
-See [working with onboarding sessions](/software_partners/how_to_guides/work_with_onboarding_sessions/index.html) for the full set of fields you can pre-fill.
+See the [API reference](https://api.superapi.com.au/swaggerui) for the full set of fields you can pre-fill.
 :::

 ## Step 7: Show the onboarding embed